karthik-maddukuri/churn-model/README.md

     - Addressed multicollinearity by dropping highly correlated features using a cutoff VIF  (Variacne Inflation Factor) of 10
 * Built different models, and settled on AdaBoost model by plotting ROC Curves.
 ![ROC CURVE](reports/ROC_CURVE.png)
-* Tried various hyper-parameter values, but ended up using the default parameters except for the learning rate.
+* Optimized the hyperparameters using Random Search.
+The best hyperparameters for the model are n_estimators of 135 and learning rate of 0.2.
+* After Hyperparameter tuning, partial dependence plot of Tenure showed that as tenure increased, it was much less likely for the customer to churn than before.

 ## Results